 Quick Response Manufacturing (QRM) is a companywide strategy to cut lead times in all phases of manufacturing and office operations.
 It can bring your products to the market more quickly and help you compete in a rapidly changing arena.
 It will increase profitability by reducing cost, enhance delivery performance and improve quality.

-QRM’s focus on time as the guiding management strategy is ideally suited for companies offering high-mix, low-volume and custom-engineered products.
+QRM’s focus on time as the guiding management strategy which is ideally suited for companies offering high-mix, low-volume and custom-engineered products.
 In fact, many companies making highly customized products and/or a high variability in their product mix have used QRM as an addition to existing Lean, Six Sigma, and other improvement efforts.